bethanyed/Bethanys-Data-Portfolio/README.md

 # About me
 Hello!
-My name is Bethany Edwards and I am a Master's in Entertainment Industry Management student at Carnegie Mellon University.
+My name is Bethany Edwards, and I am a Master's in Entertainment Industry Management student at Carnegie Mellon University.
 I love filmmaking and the entertainment industry.

 # What I hope to learn
 1. How to utilize the different style graphs to portray data most effectively.